When does IV identification not restrict outcomes?: A generic outcome-nonrestrictive identification result

-\textit{Note: }By replacing $Y_i(t)$ by $\mathbbm{1}(Y_i(t) \le y)$ we can also identify the conditional distributions $F_{Y(t)|C^\Phi}$ for all $t \in \phi$ and compute e.g. quantile treatment effects or establish bounds on the distribution of treatment effects among this group.\\
+\textit{Note: }By replacing $Y_i(t)$ by $\mathbbm{1}(Y_i(t) \le y)$ we can also identify the conditional distributions $F_{Y(t)|c(G)=1}$ for all $t \in \psi$ and compute e.g. quantile treatment effects or establish bounds on the distribution of treatment effects among the $c(G_i)=1$ group \citet{fanpark}.\\